Configurable photonic simulator for quantum field dynamics: Information dynamics

 We benchmark the photonic simulation in Fig.~\hyperref[fig:EntanglementGeneration]{4(b)} for $d=L/5$, with all other parameters left unchanged.
 The two spatial regions become correlated only after the light cones of the fastest quasi-particles intersect, i.e., for $t \ge \tau$.
 We remark that this is the essence of Lieb-Robinson bounds~\cite{Lieb1972,Chenau2012,Tran2021,Chen2023}.
 Further, correlations decrease around the revival time $5 \tau$, with the dip's width being broadened compared to the Rényi-2 entanglement entropy as a result of having more possibilities for the quasi-particle configuration to resemble the initial state.

 Strikingly, the early period $t \lesssim 3 \tau$ is well captured by simulations with small system sizes $N \sim 5 - 10$.
 We find deviations from the QFT prediction around the revival time.
 Here, reasonable agreement requires around $N \sim 20$ modes, which is still accessible on existing platforms.
+Both findings extend to open boundaries, see App.~\ref{subsubsec:OpenBoundaries}.